-There are so many different things that you can stuff up in your business when it comes to the legalities of it.
-Jeremy talks to us about the legal aspects of your business because if you don’t take care of your legal obligations, you will be exposing yourself to stress and other and inevitable problems that will surface.
+There are so many different things that you can stuff up in your business when it comes to legalities.
+Jeremy Streten, the author of The Business Legal Lifecycle, joined Josh to chat about all things regarding the legal aspects of businesses in Australia.

 If you want to identify the major legal risks that you have in your business, learn more about the Business Legal Lifecycle quiz.

 Is Your Business Healthy from a Legal Perspective?

 I’m a big fan of thinking about the law in a proactive way and teaching ourselves what it is that we need to know about our business rather than just trying to do it all ourselves or just waiting for something to happen.

 You can understand the legal aspects of your business.
 You don’t have to have a law degree.
 Educate yourself, find out what it is that you need to do.
 Don’t just assume that everything will be okay, or you can fix it later.
 Get knowledge so that you can educate yourself and plug those holes before they appear.
 If you do that, you’ll build a very successful business.

 It comes down to understanding the law, even in a superficial way, so that you can see that maybe you’re going down the wrong path or maybe you’re doing the wrong thing.
 Knowledge is really the key to being able to figure out all that stuff because no lawyer can tell you everything.
 If they try to do that, then they’re kidding themselves.

 Get support services so you have virtual firefighters while you work on your business.
 Learn more!